emanor-okta/saml-assertion-flow-samples/self-generated/saml-assertion-flow-self-generated/README.md

 6. Under SAML Protocol Settings for **Idp Issuer URI** enter `http://localhost:8080/self/generated`.
 For the **Idp Single Sign-On URL** enter `http://localhost:8080/self/generated/saml`.
 7. For IdP Signature Certificate browse to where **cert.pem** was saved and upload it.
 8. Click **Add Identity Provider**.
-9. After the IdP is created from the Identity Providers screen click the drop down arrow on the left hand side of the IdP just created and copy down the values of the **Assertion Consumer Service URL** and **Audience URI**.
+9. After the IdP is created, from the Identity Providers screen click the drop down arrow on the left hand side of the IdP just created.
+Copy down the values of the **Assertion Consumer Service URL** and **Audience URI**.
 10. Edit `/src/main/resources/application.yml` and modify the SAML section with the values from above.
 ```yaml
   saml2: